windsorliu/mock-bank/README.en.md

 - I use GMT+8 as the timezone and `yyyy-MM-dd HH:mm:ss` as the time format.
 Time data from the third-party exchange rate API is processed before being stored in the database.
 - For performance and potential complex queries in the future, I use Spring JDBC instead of Spring Data JPA to interact with the database.
 - As mentioned in [Assumptions](#assumptions), `The user is already authenticated, and the API client invoking the transaction API will send a JWT token containing the user’s unique identity key.` Currently, JWT token validation is only required when calling the transaction API: `POST /api/transactions`.
+> Remark on August 16, 2023: You can find the implementation of Spring Security in the [security](https://github.com/windsorliu/mock-bank/tree/security) branch.
+Current progress: SignUp and login functionalities do not require verification, while other API invocations necessitate JWT token authentication (including user unique identifiers).
 - Since users are already authenticated, when a token expires, a new token is automatically generated for the user.
 - Currently, these APIs do not capture the following error scenarios when invoked: